 \paragraph{Metrics.} To ensure a fair and comprehensive evaluation, we measure model performance using two commonly-used metrics: \textbf{Accuracy} and \textbf{F1-Score}, following the setting of {GOAT-Bench}.

 \paragraph{Experimental Settings.} For implementation, we use MLLM's APIs and set $temperature=0$ to make the output fixed, $Top\_P$, and $max\_token$ as default values in the vanilla MLLM.
 For hyperparameters, we set $\alpha=0.3$ and $\beta=0.6$ for SVD, and $\theta=75\%$ (see Appendix \ref{app:other_res}).
-All experiments run on GeForce RTX A6000 GPU.
+All experiments run on four GeForce RTX A6000 GPUs.